-We serve a delicious range of hot and cold meals, sandwiches, pastries, fair trade teas and coffees, and cold drinks, including beers and wine.
+We serve a delicious range of hot and cold meals, sandwiches, biscuits, fair-trade teas and coffees, and cold drinks.

 We have menus for adults and children, vegan and vegetarian options, as well as gluten-free foods.
 Ask the Café staff for more information about what’s on offer.

 If you visit the Horniman Café regularly, don’t forget to pick up a loyalTEA card – any hot drink you buy will earn you a stamp.
 Buy nine hot drinks and get the tenth on the house.

 The Café gets very busy between 11.30am and 2.30pm, and especially so during weekends and school holidays.

 Please note: Everyone over the age of 16 is required to complete NHS Test and Trace at the Café.
 This now needs to be done by each person over 16, and not one person from the group.
 There are two ways to do this:

 - Use the QR code on your mobile device which is on display at the Café

 - Or with a paper form at the Café if you do not have the app